-Hawke's Bay heatwave: Pools and beaches busy as local icecream shop runs out
+Hawke's Bay heatwave: Pools and beaches busy, local icecream shop runs out

 Given it's just the first week of October, temperatures shouldn't be getting close to record October highs.

-As it hit the high at 1pm on Monday, ice cream sellers reported queues, and beaches and pools around Hawke's Bay became the spot of choice for spring school holidaymakers.
+As it hit the high at 1pm today, icecream sellers reported queues, while beaches and pools around Hawke's Bay became the spot of choice for school holidaymakers.

-Napier peaked at 23.6C, a lowering of Sunday's fortunes from when it hit 27C.
+Napier peaked at 23.6C, down from Sunday's soaring top temperature of 27C.

-With high temperatures comes high foot traffic according to Danish Delight Napier Ice Cream, which welcomed three times its usual customer haul on their first ever day of school holiday trading.
+With high temperatures comes high foot traffic according to Danish Delight Napier Ice Cream, which welcomed three times its usual customer haul on its first ever day of school holiday trading.

-Danish Delight owner Rebecca Tostevin said she spent the day away from the Marine Parade shop however, after running out of stock earlier than anticipated.
+Danish Delight owner Rebecca Tostevin said she spent the day away from the Marine Pde shop, however, after running out of stock earlier than anticipated.

-"We expected more people around, but today is a whole new level," she said on Monday afternoon.
+"We expected more people around, but today is a whole new level," she said this afternoon.

 "We make our own waffle cones and I've been frantically making up mixture after running out.
 I have never had to make more mixture up during the day since I opened the business six months ago."

-MetService Meteorologist Andrew James said both Napier (18.3C) and Hastings (18.8C) had exceeded their average October temperature across the last seven days.
+MetService meteorologist Andrew James said both Napier (18.3C) and Hastings (18.8C) had exceeded their average October temperature across the last seven days.

 However, James said this is not uncommon for this time of year.